Mircea Șimon

 Mircea Șimon (born 22 January 1954) is a retired Romanian heavyweight boxer.

+Amateur career

 He took up boxing in 1971 at Dinamo Bucharest, coached by Constantin Nour, and won a silver medal at the 1976 Olympics, losing to Teófilo Stevenson in the final. Șimon also won four national senior titles and two bronze medals at the European Amateur Boxing Championships.

+Professional career

 In 1978 he fled to the United States, where in 1978–1979 he fought 14 bouts as a professional with a record of 12 wins and two draws.
 He later returned to Romania and coached Marian and Dorel Simion.

 He then took a break from boxing for ten years, and in 2007 worked with Romanian Boxing Federation to prepare the national team for the 2008 Olympics.